Pure mathematics: 21st century

+and authors like Robert Langlands advocate for the unification of mathematics with Physics through the Langlands program.

 Pure versus applied mathematics

 Mathematicians have always had differing opinions regarding the distinction between pure and applied mathematics.
 One of the most famous (but perhaps misunderstood) modern examples of this debate can be found in G.H.
 Hardy's 1940 essay A Mathematician's Apology.

 It is widely believed that Hardy considered applied mathematics to be ugly and dull.
 Although it is true that Hardy preferred pure mathematics, which he often compared to painting and poetry, Hardy saw the distinction between pure and applied mathematics to be simply that applied mathematics sought to express physical truth in a mathematical framework, whereas pure mathematics expressed truths that were independent of the physical world.
 Hardy made a separate distinction in mathematics between what he called "real" mathematics, "which has permanent aesthetic value", and "the dull and elementary parts of mathematics" that have practical use.

 Hardy considered some physicists, such as Einstein and Dirac, to be among the "real" mathematicians, but at the time that he was writing his Apology, he considered general relativity and quantum mechanics to be "useless", which allowed him to hold the opinion that only "dull" mathematics was useful.
 Moreover, Hardy briefly admitted that—just as the application of matrix theory and group theory to physics had come about unexpectedly—the time may come where some kinds of beautiful, "real" mathematics may be useful as well.

 Another insightful view is offered by American mathematician Andy Magid: